yanivle/yanivle.github.io/_posts/2019-10-06-simple-shadertoy-raytracer.md

 ### Colors

 We'll have our spheres change color with time.
 Changing color in a nice way in the RGB domain is hard, because really what we want is to just change the hue (keeping the saturation and value fixed).
-Lukily the transformation from the HSV space to the RGB space is super simple:
+Luckily the transformation from the HSV space to the RGB space is super simple:

 ```glsl
 vec3 hsv2rgb(vec3 c) {